volkanagun/ILPEngine/docs/Unification.md

 # Functional Predicates

-Another important building blog of inductive logic programming is functional predicates.
-These predicates are actual functions that requires a symbol input to be processes.
-An example functional predicate is Plus (X1=X1+1) predicate.
-This predicate sums two numbers and assigns the value to the result.
-Plus predicate is given below.
+Another important building block of inductive logic programming is **functional predicates**.
+These predicates are actual functions that require symbolic inputs to be processed.

+An example of a functional predicate is `Plus(X1 = X1 + 1)`.
+This predicate adds two numbers and assigns the result to a variable.

+The `Plus` predicate is shown below.

 ```scala
 class Plus(result:Variable, var1: Variable, var2:Variable) extends Functional("plus", Array(var1, var2, result)):